zalando/opentracing-toolbox/README.md

 <PatternLayout pattern="%d{HH:mm:ss.SSS} [%t] %-5level %logger{36} [%X{X-Trace-ID}] - %msg%n"/>
 ```

+Another builtin listener is the `LoggingTraceListener` which logs the start and end of every trace.

 ## Apache HTTP Client

 Many client-side HTTP libraries on the JVM use the Apache HTTPClient, which is why *Tracer* comes with a request interceptor: